Quick access to key information

 - information provided by parents

-Our school keeps a Register of Gifted and Talented Children, which is maintained by Mrs Gemma Godwin, Inclusion Leader.
+Our school keeps a Register of Gifted and Talented Children.
 This records all children identified as having gifts or talents in specific subjects across the curriculum.
 Children are identified for inclusion in the Register by teachers, using the process of identification outlined in the School Policy.

 A collection of advice and resources for parents and children can be found on our online safety page here.

-We received a Sports Premium Grant for the financial year 2017-2018, which has been used, in line with government policy, to encourage the development of healthy, active lifestyles and to make additional and sustainable improvements to the quality of PE and sport that we offer.
+We receive a Sports Premium Grant for the academic year which is used, in line with government policy, to encourage the development of healthy, active lifestyles and to make additional and sustainable improvements to the quality of PE and sport that we offer.